yusefnapora/m1-multimc-hack/README.md

 # m1-multimc-hack

+NOTE: You will need to visit the "Version" tab in MultiMC for the script to properly detect the version of Minecraft you're running.

 OptiFine support is here!
 Use the new pre6 version for 1.12! (older versions will be updated later) https://github.com/sp614x/optifine/issues/4824